PGilbertSchmitt/lingo/README.md

 cv
 ```

 It accepts any valid number of c's, v's, and more c's.
-The interpreter for this set will only look at those groups, based around where the first v appears, so anything else will be ignored.
-For example, `ccvcccvvc` will be converted into `ccvccc`, and `vvccv` will be converted into `vvcc`
+As the interpreter is very simple, if there are forms such as `ccvvccvv`, it will not work as intended.
+There should only be one set of v's.

 #### CONSONANTS